tallforasmurf/byteplay/README.md

 you could do worse than audit Philip Guo's lectures on youtube (https://www.youtube.com/playlist?list=PLzV58Zm8FuBL6OAv1Yu6AwXZrnsFbbR0S).
+However, it is currently based on the code of Python2.7, and there are significant changes in Python 3.
+Still, it does walk you into the modules of CPython you need to read in order to understand code and function objects.

 See also the Byterun project (https://github.com/nedbat/byterun), which is a python bytecode executor written in Python.